-Term of award and reporting requirements
+Term of award and reporting requirements-please note applicable dates

-Expansion Bridge Grant: The award is for the one-year period from March 1, 2025 through February 28, 2026.
+Expansion Bridge Grant: The award is for the one-year period from March 1, 2026 through February 28, 2027.
 The total cost amount awarded is \$750,000.
-We recognize that clinical projects may require more than one year to complete, and a no-cost extension may be requested with a detailed progress report by Monday, February 23, 2026.
+We recognize that clinical projects may require more than one year to complete, and a no-cost extension may be requested with a detailed progress report submitted by Monday, February 22, 2027.
 In addition, we will contact each team for a progress update after six months.

-Traditional Bridge Grant: The award is for the two-year period from March 1, 2025 through February 28, 2027.
+Traditional Bridge Grant: The award is for the two-year period from March 1, 2026 through February 29, 2028.
 The total cost amount awarded is \$800,000.
-Funding for year 2 is contingent upon successful review of progress in the first year; to this end, a detailed progress report must be submitted by Monday, February 23, 2026.
+Funding for year 2 is contingent upon successful review of progress in the first year; to this end, a detailed progress report must be submitted by Monday, February 22, 2027.
 In addition, we will contact each team for progress updates at six-month intervals.

-Footbridge Bridge Grant: The award is for the one-year period from March 1, 2025 through February 28, 2026.
+Footbridge Bridge Grant: The award is for the one-year period from March 1, 2026 through February 28, 2027.
 The total cost amount awarded is \$200,000.
 We will contact each team for a progress update after six months in addition to the final report.